 For Americans, the most commonly attempted channel swim is the Catalina (a.k.a.
 San Pedro) Channel.
 The second most-attempted channel by Americans is, I would imagine, the English Channel.
 These are both substantial swims - over 20 miles each.
 So the question arises: How do you build up to them?
 One approach is to do a swim of similar distance, but in a more controlled setting - e.g., Tampa Bay or MIMS.

 But there’s another, overlooked option for building up to a major channel swim: Do a real, full-fledged channel swim - but a shorter one.
 And guess what?
-There’s one such swim, right here in Southern California: Anacapa Island.
+There’s one such swim, right here in Southern California: Anacapa Island to the mainland.

 25 successful swims since 1978.

-The 12.4-mile (20 km) swim, from East Anacapa to Silver Strand Beach near Port Hueneme - has many desirable qualities for marathon swimmers.
+The 12.2-mile (20 km) swim, from East Anacapa to Silver Strand Beach near Port Hueneme - has many desirable qualities for marathon swimmers.

 Being 60 miles further up the coast than Catalina, Anacapa has slightly cooler waters - perhaps 1-2 degrees Fahrenheit on average.
 The following chart shows the average, minimum, and maximum daily sea temperature for each day of the year, using all available data from the relevant NOAA buoy (2002-2011).